Heuyie/JasmineTestGenerator/README.md

 ```

-2. In the default Jasmine file hierarchy, place generateAndRunATest.py, settings.py and testcases.py in the same folder as SpecRunner.html.
+Second, place generateAndRunATest.py, settings.py and testcases.py in the same folder as SpecRunner.html in the default Jasmine file hierarchy.
+The program make a directory of the same name as variableName and place a spec file there.
+If this is a problem, rename your existing directory.

 3. Place your test data in testcases.py